Types of courses

 Entry requirements for an HND/HNC vary; relevant professional or technical experience is often taken into account.

 An example of a Higher National qualification is the HNC in Engineering at University Centre Weston.

 An Honours Degree course leads to a qualification such as a bachelor of arts (BA), bachelor of science (BSc) or bachelor of law (LLB).
 Courses typically take three years to complete full time (or four years for certain programmes such as sandwich degrees or courses that include a year abroad).

 You can study for an Honours Degree on a full- or part-time basis at a college or university, or more flexibly in your own time, e.g. through The Open University, where you build up credits.

 Many colleges work in partnership with local universities that quality assure their higher education programmes.
 This means you may be able to take a full Honours Degree at your local college, but receive accreditation from a university.
-An example is the Honours Degree in Health and Social Care Management at City of Bristol College awarded by the University of Plymouth.
+An example is the Graphics Design at City of Bristol College awarded by the University of Plymouth, which is a 2 year Foundation Degree follwed by a third year to get your Honours Degree.
 You can often also benefit from access to the university’s resources, such as their library facilities.

 Applications for full-time Honours Degree courses – whether run at a college or university – are made through UCAS.

 Competence-based qualifications e.g. NVQs

 You may be able to achieve a qualification mainly through the assessment of your ability (i.e. your competence) to do a particular job in the workplace.